showell/elm-py/articles/AboutDict.md

 https://en.wikipedia.org/wiki/Red%E2%80%93black_tree

-A perfectly balanced tree looks like this:
+A perfectly balanced binary search tree looks like this:

         4
      2    6
     1 3  5 7

-Unfortunately, your inserts often lead to something more like this:
+Unfortunately, your inserts would often lead to something more like this if you don't balance them:

+       2
+     1   6
+        5 7
        3
-     2    6
-    1    5 7
-        4

 Or, worst case: